 St. Johns River Paddling Trail Directory

-The SJR Blueway is divided into 23 sections that can be paddled in a day.
+We've divided the 310-mile river into 23 sections which can be paddled in a day.
 Click here for the directory describing each section with access points, restaurants, fish camps, campsites and other landmarks along the way.

 Towns along the St. Johns River